kuzmafloyd/EON/_posts/2017-04-01-uyuni-salt-flats---bolivia.md

 ---

-Uyuni is located just over 500km south of La Paz (Bolivias' bustling capital - GO THERE!) and according to google takes 7 hours to get there... don't trust google!
-This trip is epic, it's closer to 10 hours, its' often run through the middle of the night, on a bus that's colder than an Eskimos outhouse, on a road so bumpy, it will shatter your frozen bones... when the travel agent offers you a good price to fly, take it!
+Uyuni is located just over 500km south of La Paz (Bolivias' bustling capital - GO THERE!) and according to google takes 7 hours to get there… don't trust google!
+This trip is epic, it's closer to 10 hours, its' often run through the middle of the night, on a bus that's colder than an Eskimos outhouse, on a road so bumpy, it will shatter your frozen bones… when the travel agent offers you a good price to fly, take it!
 At the end of the day this is what travel is all about and as much as I carry on, it was worth every second to see this incredible part of the world!&nbsp;

 Now more about the Uyuni and the Salt Flat tour-&nbsp;